mgraupe/VTAandnACHR/README.md

-# Model : Ventral tegmental network area and nicotinic acetylcholine receptors
+# Model : Ventral tegmental area (VTA) network and nicotinic acetylcholine receptors

 The C++ code of this repository gave rise to the results presented in :

-**Graupner M, Maex R and Gutkin B 2013.
+> **Graupner M, Maex R and Gutkin B 2013.
 Endogenous cholinergic inputs and local circuit mechanisms govern the phasic mesolimbic dopamine response to nicotine.
-PLoS Comput Biol 9(8): e1003183, doi:10.1371/journal.pcbi.1003183. **
+PLoS Comput Biol 9(8): e1003183, doi:10.1371/journal.pcbi.1003183.**

-### Objective of the Course

-The field of neuroscience is becoming more and more quantitative and this development is accompanied by of an ever-increasing stream of data derived from the brain.
-It is essential that this development is performed by neuroscientists who are ready and able to process this data.
-Data science is an emerging field dedicated to understanding principles in data sets.
-This teaching unit aims to introduce the principles data science applied to neural data.

-Concretely, *Neural Data Science with Python* aims to teach how to handle, analyze, visualize neural data, to create models and to run simulations of neural systems using the Python programming language.
-The students will be acquire to use different general and specific Python libraries such as numpy, scipy, matplotlib, pandas, brian and the use of the Jupyter Notebook environment.
+### Content

+**nicotine_exposure**

+The C++ code allows simulate nicotine exposures to the VTA.
+One can loop over different applied Ni concentrations, different constant cholinergic input levels (ACh loop) and different constant glutamatergic input levels (Glu loop).
+The VTA and nAChR models are specified in the `motif.cpp` file.

+The code can be complied using the g++ complier with the `make` command using the `Makefile`.
+Compliation will generate the executable program `nicotine`.

+Execution of the program requires the `par_nicotine.par` file which specifies all model parameters.

+### Requires

+- `g++` compiler